bitpay/bitpay-checkout-for-woocommerce/readme.txt

 == Changelog ==

  = 3.44.2103 =
-* Updated Confirmed/Completed options with WooCommerce functionaity to complete an order in the system (if set)
+* Updated Confirmed/Completed options with WooCommerce functionality to complete an order in the system (if set)

  = 3.42.2103 =
 * PHP notice cleanup